ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

             ## Status 200 means the object was a successfully patched and the schema update works as expected.
         )

 5. Document the changes to the corresponding log file within the **schemas/changelogs** directory.

+**Specific example from the treatment object schema change:**
 For example, a minor change in the treatment object after version 11 that allowed one to use *μg/kg* as treatment units is shown below:

         ### Minor changes since schema version 11